saumywasntthere/Schrodinger-s-Equation/README.md

-# Schroedinger-s-Equation
+# Graph for Quantum Mechanics Simulator

-Graph for Quantum Mechanics Simulator
+This is the code for a graph of a video I uploaded on YouTube.
+URL: <Hasnt't been uploaded yet>